 A Nightmare on Elm Street 2: Freddy's Revenge (1985) - Mostly I remembered this as being a kind of stupid sequel that didn't exactly fit in the series.
 I always had this innate sense that it was just a sub-par effort and it turns out I was always right.
 This one had much less effect on me as a kid than the next in the series.

 A Nightmare on Elm Street 3: Dream Warriors (1987) - This was always the Nightmare film I was most familiar with.
 It was probably on TV more often than the others when I was old enough to be watching TV on my own at night.
-So this one scare me the most.
+So this one scared me the most.

 A Nightmare on Elm Street 4: The Dream Master (1988) - I don't even remember how or when I watched this as a kid.
 Most likely my older sister (still into horror movies) rented it and I watched it before she returned it.
 I remember liking it, but not really finding it scary.